c6o/docs/content/references/teleport.md

 2. Binds a proxy service from this IP to the remote service (similar to `kubectl port-foward`)
 3. Modifies your local `hosts` file to direct DNS entries to the appropriate local IPs.

-> [!EXPERT]
-> See more details about the inner workings of the tunneling logic at (https://github.com/c6o/czfwd).

 ### Root Permissions